 - be able to evaluate and apply information technology, including new or unfamiliar technologies, analytically to solve problems; and

 - be responsible, competent, confident and creative users of information and communication technology.

-At the start of the academic year, all pupils are taught a series of online safety and digital citizenship sessions.
+At the start of each academic year, all pupils are taught a series of discrete online safety and digital citizenship sessions utilising the comprehensive resources put together by Common Sense.
 Through the Rising Stars Switched on Computing scheme of work, we provide an inventive and inspiring, project-centred computing curriculum designed for Early Years up to Year 6.
-The curriculum comprises of six units covering programming, computational thinking, creativity, computer networks, communication and productivity.
-Weekly slots are allocated to each year group for Computing as well as a STEM (Science, Technology, Engineering and Mathematics) week in the Summer term for cross-curricular activities to further enhance the curriculum .
-We are very well resourced with a large suite of Chromebooks operating G Suite for use across the school.
+The curriculum comprises six units covering programming, computational thinking, creativity, computer networks, communication and productivity and weaves in online safety throughout.
+Weekly slots are allocated to each year group for Computing as well as a STEM (Science, Technology, Engineering and Mathematics) week in the Summer term for cross-curricular activities to further enhance the curriculum.
+We are very well resourced with a large suite of (over 150 new) Chromebooks operating G Suite for use across the school.